-In October, he will also conclude two years of service as chair of the Association of Science and Technology Center’s (ASTC) Board of Directors, having served on the board since 2015.
+In October 2021, he concluded two years of service as chair of the Association of Science and Technology Center’s (ASTC) Board of Directors, having served on the board since 2015.
 At the onset of the pandemic, he led ASTC in establishing new platforms to help science centres and science museums throughout North America, and around the world, connect with one another during the crisis.

 During his time at The Franklin Institute, he has led two major capital campaigns totalling $120 million: Turning the Key (2003) and Inspire Science (2012), resulting in the construction and completion of the Nicholas and Athena Karabots Pavilion in 2014, a 53,000 square-foot, $41 million expansion.

 He has helped the science centre to raise its international profile and worked to introduce new experiences like escape rooms, as well as new technologies such as virtual and augmented reality.